learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Objectives

-* Understand Has-Many-Through relationships
+* Understand Has-Many-Through relationships.
-* Build Out a Has-Many-Through relationship using Customers, Waiters and Meals
+* Construct indirect relationships between models (Customers, Waiters and Meals).
-* Understand the concept of a join model
+* Explore the concept of a 'joining' model.
-* Continue to write code using the Single Source of Truth
+* Continue to write code using a Single Source of Truth.

 ## Introduction

-We've seen how objects can be related to one another directly, when one object contains a reference to another.
+We've seen how objects can be related to one another directly when one object contains a reference to another.
 This is the "has many"/"belongs to" association, and is a direct relationship.
-An artist has many songs, for example.
-Or a book has many reviews.
+For example, an artist may have many songs or a book might have many reviews.

 In addition to these one-to-one and one-to-many relationships, there are relationships that need something to join them together.
 For example, you don't need to have a direct relationship with the pilot of a flight you're on.
 You have a relationship with that flight (you're taking the flight after all), and and the pilot has a relationship with the flight (they're flying it).
 So you have a relationship to that pilot _through_ the flight.

 If you take more than one flight, you'll have these kinds of relationships with more than one pilot, all still using your ticket as the middle man.
 The way we refer to this is that each customer _has many_ pilots _through_ tickets.

 Check out some more examples:

 * A company that offers a network of doctors to their employees _through_ the company's insurance program
 * A user on a popular media sharing site can have many "likes", that occur _through_ the pictures they post
-* A Lyft driver that you are connected to _through_ the rides you've taken with them ]
+* A Lyft driver that you are connected to _through_ the rides you've taken with them

 In this lesson, we'll build out just such a relationship using waiters, customers, and meals.
 A customer has many meals, and a customer has many waiters through those meals.
 Similarly, a waiter has many meals, and has many customers through meals.